AyoubArdem/airbnb-clone-project/README.md

 ###  User Privacy
 User profiles and personal data are protected through access controls and data minimization strategies, ensuring compliance with privacy standards.

+##  CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines are essential for automating the software development lifecycle.
+They ensure that code changes are tested, integrated, and deployed efficiently and reliably across environments.

+In the context of the Airbnb Clone Back-End project, CI/CD pipelines help maintain code quality, reduce manual errors, and accelerate delivery.
+Every time a developer pushes code, automated workflows validate the changes, run tests, and deploy updates—keeping the system stable and production-ready.

+### Tools Used

+- GitHub Actions: Automates testing, linting, and deployment workflows directly from the GitHub repository.
+- Docker: Packages the application into containers for consistent deployment across environments.
+- Jenkins: Manages build pipelines and integrates with testing and deployment tools.
+- Kubernetes: Orchestrates containerized services, ensuring scalability and fault tolerance.

+These tools work together to streamline development, improve collaboration, and support continuous delivery of high-quality backend services.